codeborne/klite-starter/README.md

 # Klite starter project

+**Don't forget to update this file with your own project description.**

 This is a preconfigured sample/starter project with Kotlin/Klite with some best-practices:

 * Simple src/test directory structure